Nodulaire/ELK-Ansible/Documentation/Installation/Ansible-Install.md

 sudo apt-get upgrade
 ```
 ### Download from repository
-Since ansible is on the ubuntu repository we juste have to:
+Ansible is already availlaible on ubuntu but it's not the lastest  Version.
+So we have to add the repository :
 ```
-sudo apt-get install -y ansible
+sudo apt-get install software-properties-common sudo apt-add-repository ppa:ansible/ansible sudo apt-get update sudo apt-get install -y ansible
 ```
 That's all.
 Your ansible server is ready !